 If you are under the age of 18, Australian law considers you to be a minor and as such Bradford College takes special interest in your welfare and development.

-Under 18 students are required to personally meet with their home class teacher or with a member of the college's Student Services staff every two weeks so that the college can assess general welfare and ensure that these students are managing well in their new environment with respect to their accommodation, finances, friendships, health, studies and contacting their family on a regular basis.
-Bradford College takes their responsibility to take care of under 18 students very seriously and regular checks are made to ensure that your circumstances during your time in Adelaide are optimal at all times.
+Under 18 students are required to personally meet with their home class teacher or with a member of the College's Student Services staff every two weeks so that the College can assess general welfare and ensure that these students are managing well in their new environment with respect to their accommodation, finances, friendships, health, studies and contacting their family on a regular basis.
+Bradford College takes its responsibility to take care of Under 18 students very seriously and regular checks are made to ensure that the circumstances of Under 18 students during their time in Adelaide is optimal at all times.

-It is a requirement under Australian law that you keep the college informed at all times of where you are living.
+It is a requirement under Australian law that you keep the College informed at all times of where you are living.
 Under 18 students are not permitted to live in 'Independent Rental' accommodation until they are 18 years of age.
-It is a requirement of the Australian Department of Immigration and Citizenship that students under the age of 18 live in accommodation approved by Bradford College until they turn 18.
+It is a requirement of the Australian Department of Immigration and Border Protection that students under the age of 18 live in accommodation approved by Bradford College until they turn 18 if Bradford College is your legal guardian.
 This approved accommodation is exclusive to homestay or a hostel where prior arrangements have been made with management for extra support and supervision.

-While Bradford College welcomes students under the age of 18, the University of Adelaide has rules regarding the admission of students who are under 18 years old.
-Please contact the college to ensure you comply with the University's age admission rules.
+Bradford College welcomes students under the age of 18.
+To commence study at the University of Adelaide, students must be 17 years old.

-College Facilities
+Please contact the College for further information and to ensure you comply with the University's age admission requirements.

+COLLEGE FACILITIES

 The college is located in the Central Business District of Adelaide, within the University of Adelaide precinct.
-Students at Bradford College are enrolled in the University of Adelaide Programs and therefore have access to a wide range of facilities and services at the University.
+Students at Bradford College are enrolled in University of Adelaide Pathway Programs and therefore have access to a wide range of facilities and services at the University.